How Backthread handles your code

-Clew turns your repository into an architecture diagram.
+Backthread turns your repository into an architecture diagram.
 To do that we have to read your code — but we don't have to keep it.
 This page is the long version of what we promise at the connect step.
+Backthread also keeps a decision log — the why behind your coding-agent sessions, captured by the plugin.
+That path sends us less than the diagram path, but it does send us something, and we spell out exactly what below.

 The tone here is deliberately sober.
 The brand is irreverent elsewhere; this is the trust moment.
 Every claim below mirrors what's actually in the implementation.
 If anything reads as overclaim, write to security@backthread.dev and we'll tighten it.